Call us: +44 (0)23 80596778 / Request a quote online

 The heterocyclic bases of single-stranded DNA have polar amido, amidino, guanidino and carbonyl groups that form a complex network of hydrogen bonds with the surrounding water molecules.
 Some of these bonds must be broken during duplex formation as the inter-base hydrogen bonds are formed.
 The overall process is one of "hydrogen bond exchange" and the net change in enthalpy upon duplex formation is partly due to ∆H(H-bonds formed) − ∆H(H-bonds broken).
 For duplexes of any significant length this is an exothermic process at ambient temperature.
 Not surprisingly the coming together of two large oligomeric molecules is entropically unfavourable (∆S is negative).

 Inter-strand hydrogen bonding is clearly important in driving the formation of DNA duplexes, but it is by no means the only contributing factor.
 The individual bases form strong stacking interactions which are major contributors to duplex stability, as base stacking is much more prevalent in duplexes than in single strands (Figure 1).
 Base-stacking interactions are hydrophobic and electrostatic in nature, and depend on the aromaticity of the bases and their dipole moments.
 Base-stacking interactions in nucleic acid duplexes are partly inter-strand and partly intra-strand in nature.
-However, it is probably more informative to consider base pairs rather than individual bases as discrete units in order to visualize the stabilising effects of base stacking.
+However, it is probably more informative to consider base pairs rather than individual bases as discrete units in order to visualize the stabilizing effects of base stacking.

 The degree of stabilization afforded by base stacking depends on the DNA sequence.
 Some combinations of base pairs form more stable interactions than others, so nearest neighbour base-stacking interactions are important determinants of duplex stability.